 On this website you can learn about the NSRL by reviewing the questionnaires, codebook, and methodological details.
-You also can read NSRL reports and publications, and link to a data archive from which you can download the NSRL data to analyze for yourself.
+You also can read NSRL reports and publications, and see where to download the NSRL data to analyze for yourself.

 Explore the site and contact us if you have questions.